 It starts with basic syntax checks.
 In an email address there must be a beginning, an '@' and a dot.domain.
 Once we're sure we're dealing with a real email address we can check it in more detail.

-This stage also involves analysing the domain status, (DNS records) to make sure the domain exists and that a mail server exists and is set up correctly.
+This stage also involves analysing the domain status, (DNS records) to make sure the domain is real and that a mail server exists and is set up correctly.
 (To check a mail server we check what are called MX Records).
-Mail servers that are badly set up might be open to being used for fraudulent activity, which is why we check them out.
+Mail servers that are badly set up might be open to being hacked and used for fraudulent activity, which is one reason why we check them out.

 SMTP and other sources build an email profile - pinging the server

 Deep SMTP detailed responses and information about the mail server itself help to determine whether for instance, the mail server is set up to receive ALL incoming mail to a domain, regardless of whether a specific inbox exists.
 Mail servers set up like this are called catch-all servers. the sever will accept every email, but it's less likely that the emails you send will be opened.
 A good example of this would be a company mail server that still received mail for people, long after they have left the business.

 Other queries not dealt with by SMTP are more complex.
-For example, we check if an email is associated with spam, if it's on blacklists or whether it is a disposable email address.
+For example, we check if an email is associated with spam, if it's on blocklists or whether it is a disposable email address.
 That's not information we get from the email server, we get that (and other results) from multiple sources that we either own or reliable third party resources that we check in with.